euqen/NetworkApps/README.md

 it's only necessary for LAN.
 The internet can also be connected, this WAN doesn't have any influences on the application.

+#### How it works
+Client and server application creates their own sockets.
+Socket binding to the local node and server begins listen all input connections using method listen(10), where 10 means queue of input queries.
+When client connecting to the server using method connect(remoteNode), server understands it and receive client's IP Adress and Post.
+Then current date encoding and encoded data sends out to remote node, where this data decoding back and displaying to the user console.
+After that server closing connection and begin listen other queries if they already have.